Adi8Bharti/-Market-Entry-Analysis_Capstone-Project/README.md

 🚗 ABG Motors Market Analysis Capstone Project 📊

-🔍 Project Overview
+🔍 Project Overview-

 This project analyzes customer demographics and purchase behavior for ABG Motors in India and Japan.
 Using real-world datasets and Tableau visualizations, it identifies key market segments, income distribution, and purchasing trends to guide ABG Motors’ market entry and sales strategy.

-📈 Key Features
+📈 Key Features-

 Customer analysis by age, gender, income, and purchase behavior 👥💰

 Market comparison between Indian 🇮🇳 and Japanese 🇯🇵 customers